anphipolito/sdamerdji.github.io/index.md

 * **Visual Analytics**: Presented crisp visualizations to tell the story of critical data to decision-makers.

 #### Engineering Intern *(May 2018 - Aug 2018)*
-* Segmentation: Clustered large datasets of DRCs 10x faster than minibatch k-means.
+* **Segmentation**: Clustered large datasets of DRCs 10x faster than minibatch k-means.